Quantum confinement discovered in porous nano-photocatalyst

-Category: Climate Hits: 0Green hydrogen production from solar water splitting has attracted a great deal of interest in recent years because hydrogen is a fuel of high energy density.
+Category: Climate Hits: 7Green hydrogen production from solar water splitting has attracted a great deal of interest in recent years because hydrogen is a fuel of high energy density.
 A research team discovered the quantum confinement effect in a photocatalyst of a 3D-ordered macroporous structure.
 The quantum confinement effect was found to enable hydrogen production under visible light.
 The findings offer an option for addressing energy and environmental challenges.

 Read more https://www.sciencedaily.com/releases/2021/11/211112122528.htm